 These questions interest both business owners and average workers.
 If you start publishing such posts regularly, you are guaranteed to get comments, new subscribers, and the gratitude of your audience.

-Posts about legal issues
+Write posts about legal issues

 Here’re some examples: